Shreyasramakrishna90/starter-academic/content/publication/p7/index.md

 ---
-title: "Augmenting Learning Components for Safety in Resource Constrained Autonomous Robots"
+title: "Model-based design for cps with learning-enabled components"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Charles Hartsell
+- Nagabhushan Mahadevan
 - Shreyas Ramakrishna
 - Abhishek Dubey
-- Matthew P Burruss
-- Charles Hartsell
+- Theodore Bapty
-- Nagabhushan Mahadevan
+- Taylor Johnson
-- Saideep Nannapaneni
+- Xenofon Koutsoukos
-- Aron Laszka
+- Janos Sztipanovits
 - Gabor Karsai

 # Author notes (optional)